 The SBA Express Loan, Export Loans and CAPLines are part of the 7(a) Loan program.

 An SBA CDC/504 loan is used to finance fixed assets, such as real estate, machinery or land.
 If such a loan is offered, the SBA works with Community Development Companies (CDC) and other financial partners.

 Typically, the funding provided is then split among the CDC (up to 40%), the lender (up to 50%) and your business ( a minimum of 10%-15%).
 The maximum amount funded through the CDC ranges between $5 million and $5.5 million, with a 10-, 20- or 35-year fixed rate.
 The SBA offers business resources that further explain SBA CDC/504 loans and financing rates.

 In November 2020, the SBA announced reduced interest rates for the 504 loan program, which now allows for 10-, 20- and 25-year interest rates at 2.231%, 2.364% and 2.399%, respectively.

 The Bottom Line

-SBA approved loan rates can be a favorable option for small businesses, not least because of the competitive repayment lengths and terms.
+SBA-approved loan rates can be a favorable option for small businesses, largely because of the competitive repayment lengths and terms.
 Also, the SBA guarantees a large portion of these loans.
-As such, if a business defaults on an SBA loan, the agency pays out the insured amount.
+If a business defaults on an SBA loan, the agency pays out the insured amount.